Build search (legacy)

 Leverage variants and availabilities

-For catalogs with product variants, or availability constrains, you’ll want to use the Coveo catalog for variant attribute filtering.
-This part of the process considers proper facet association, how to properly query your commerce catalog content and product filters for a specific channel.
+If your product inventory contains variants or availability constrains, you’ll want to use the catalog entity to leverage variant attribute filtering.
+This part of the process considers proper facet association, how to properly query your products and product filters for a specific channel.
 Once all the above factors have been properly managed, the search interface attached to your query pipeline will only return products, but variant attributes will be available to create additional facets (see Leverage variants and availabilities).

 Manage relevance